Latest update: 23.01.2025 | by Lili & Felix

 "I love working with PhishEye and Iris.
 These tools help us discover the owners behind domains, how many other domains they operate, how long they’ve been violating brands’ rights, and much more.
 Together with our other tools, PhishEye and Iris make our work much more effective."

-Thanks to the investigation and the resulting media attention, customers (and restaurants!) are now aware of the issue.
-This allows them to help their favourite restaurants by ordering from them directly.
+Thanks to the investigation and the resulting media attention, customers (and restaurants!) became aware of the issue.
+This allowed them to help their favourite restaurants by ordering from them directly.

 However, the issue is very complicated.
 Smaller restaurants especially have a hard time with allocating resources to marketing, which is why they’re quite dependent on Lieferando’s services.
 Even the creation and maintenance of websites.